ocaml-gospel/gospel/docs/docs/language/constants-specifications.md

 sidebar_position: 5
 ---

-# Constants specifications
+# Constant specifications

-OCaml constants specifications are simple.
-They consist in a list of clauses starting with the `ensures` keyword, and followed by a formula.
+OCaml constant specifications are simple.
+They consist of a list of clauses starting with the `ensures` keyword followed by a formula.

 ```ebnf title="Constant specification syntax"
 constant_specification = ("ensures" expr)*